IC660BSM021 - Genius I/O Bus Switching Module

 Operation and Switching Mechanism

-• It is controlled by a phase B discrete block within the system cluster.
-The module’s first circuit is specifically dedicated in allowing it to switch between buses when communication is lost on the current bus.
-If switching fails to restore communication, the module will remain connected to the last operational bus until communication is restored or power is cycled.
-This approach prevents unnecessary switching, which could otherwise disrupt system operations.
+• The operation is controlled by a phase B discrete block within the system cluster, which governs the switching process between buses.
+The module’s first circuit is dedicated to detecting communication loss on the active bus and initiating a switch to the secondary bus.
+If switching does not restore communication, the module remains connected to the last operational bus, avoiding unnecessary switching that could disrupt system stability.

-• In its default state (de-energized), connects the blocks to bus A. It becomes energized only when it needs to switch to bus B. An LED indicator on the module lights up when bus B is active, providing a clear visual cue for monitoring purposes.
-The bus switching can also be manually commanded via the CPU or a handheld monitor, offering flexibility in how the system is managed.
+• In its default state (de-energized), the module connects the blocks to bus A. When a switch to bus B is required, the module energizes and shifts communication to the secondary bus.
+An LED indicator on the module lights up when bus B is active, providing a visual cue for operators to monitor the system’s status easily.

 The WOC team is always available to help you with your Mark I and II requirements.
 For more information, please contact WOC.